itsmmarc/jumphud/README.md

 Tempus HUD elements are stubborn and sometimes reset to their natural colour.
 Turning the Tempus HUD on and off usually fixes this.

+## FAQ

+### Can I use this on casual?

+Not yet, since this is my first HUD I decided to keep the scope small and focus just on jump for now.
+The plan is to add casual support with the next major update.

 ***